Cars Brands that start with B

 BMC Sanayi ve Ticaret A.Ş Logo

-The Turkish automobile company BMC Sanayi ve Ticaret A.Ş., founded in 1964, is widely known in Asia.
-Located in Izmir, it focuses on the production of trucks of various classes and buses.
-The latter are presented in different categories – urban and intercity, large, medium, and small.
-The most popular is the 40-seat Falcon 1100 at 11 meters; 220 SLF in 12 meters for 46 seats intercity middle-class Probus 850.
-In 2019, the brand introduced a new Tulga pickup truck.
+The Turkish automobile company BMC Sanayi ve Ticaret A.Ş., founded in 1964, is well known in Asia.
+Located in Izmir, it specializes in the production of trucks of various classes and buses.
+The latter are presented in various categories – urban and intercity, large, medium, and small.
+The most popular ones are the 40-seat Falcon 1100 11m, the 220 SLF 12m, and the 46-seat Probus 850 medium-duty intercity.
+In 2019, the brand introduced the new Tulga pickup truck.
 In addition, the brand also performs defense missions.

 BMW